Dodge Demon Logo

 Dodge Demon Logo History

 This car has come and gone.
-This is how it is referred to abroad since it all began in the distant 1971 and ended literally in 1972.
-The first Dodge Demon was an updated Dodge Dart, based on the Plymouth Duster platform.
-That car was called Chrysler LLC and belonged to the Dodge lineup.
+This is how it is referred to abroad, since it ran from 1971 to 1972.
+The first Dodge Demon was an updated version of the Dodge Dart, based on the Plymouth Duster platform.
+That car was called Chrysler LLC and was part of the Dodge lineup.
 The debut version came out in a batch of 11,000 and was offered in two versions: a six-cylinder inclined and an eight-cylinder.
-Engine displacement was also a choice of 198 or 318 cubic inches.
-The style and body-color changed.
-But that year, the exhaust requirements were updated, so the “stuffing” of the car had to be redesigned.
+Engine displacement was also available in 198 or 318 cubic inches.
+The style and body color changed.
+But that year, the exhaust requirements were updated, so the car’s “stuffing” had to be redesigned.

 Still, it was not the same Demon.
 The manufacturer sold a few hundred units and scrapped the project for forty-five years.
-In 2017, he decided to bring the Demon back to the roads because it had modern technologies that allowed it to make a “correct” but powerful engine.
-As a result, a reimagined muscle car entered the arena: an 840 horsepower motor, 6.2-liter capacity, eight cylinders, turbocharged, 770 Nm of torque.
-It has become the best in many respects among the production brands: super-powerful, super-speed, with a quick start in 2.3 seconds and a quarter-mile jerk in 9.65 seconds.
+In 2017, he decided to bring the Demon back to the roads because it featured modern technologies that enabled it to produce a “correct” yet powerful engine.
+As a result, a reimagined muscle car entered the arena: an 840-horsepower, 6.2-liter, eight-cylinder, turbocharged motor delivering 770 Nm of torque.
+It has become the best among production brands in many respects: super-powerful and super-fast, with a quick 2.3-second start and a quarter-mile time of 9.65 seconds.
 Anyway, those were the characteristics that got it banned.
 Again.
 The NHRA vetoed it because of its devilishly high speed.

 Dodge Demon Symbol

-Also, the Dodge Demon has the highest overload capacity and can ride on the rear wheel.
-However, the 3,300 units of the car produced were limited to that number.
+Also, the Dodge Demon has the highest overload capacity and can be driven on the rear wheels.
+However, the 3,300 car units produced were limited to that number.
 The batch turned out to be a limited edition, and the sports car once again retired from the transportation scene of the muscle car scene.
-Now its eye-catching logo sarcastically looks at the surrounding people from the body and every detail of the car because the manufacturer put a damn black mark on almost all elements.
-Though originally, the series wanted to be called the Dodge Beaver.
-However, the word turned out to be too slangy and incorrect in all countries.
+Now, its eye-catching logo looks sarcastically at the surrounding people from the body, and at every detail of the car, because the manufacturer put a damn black mark on almost every element.
+Though originally, the series was supposed to be called the Dodge Beaver.
+However, the word was too slangy and incorrect in all countries.

 The very first variant of the car had an anime-style logo: a miniature red devil standing among yellow letters.
 He smiled slyly and held a trident, which replaced the lowercase “m” in the word “demon.”
-So, designer Keven Carter, who was reviving the emblem in 2017-2018, was also based on the cartoon image and suggested a lot of sketches with this character.
+Designer Keven Carter, who revived the emblem in 2017-2018, also based it on the cartoon image and produced many sketches featuring this character.
 But at the presentation, the experts at Dodge Studio rejected his versions.
-They asked to make the visual identity sign more devilish – scary, like the Hellcat symbolism.
+They asked to make the visual identity sign more devilish and scary, like the Hellcat symbolism.

 As a result, the author removed the body and used only the head, focusing on the demonic expression of the face.
-The black contour lines that form Satan were just right, as they look sinister against the red background.
+The black contour lines that form Satan were just right, looking sinister against the red background.
 Mark Trostle (head of design at Dodge and SRT) said they chose the logo from 50 options.
-Then they marked with it almost every detail of the body and interior: it is literally on everything – from the torpedo to the fender.
-And not only that: the logo was even used to mark the extra equipment, which the owners could get for just one dollar.
-This way, the manufacturer emphasized the sinister character of everything that is connected with Dodge Demon.
+Then they marked it on almost every detail of the body and interior; it is literally on everything, from the torpedo to the fender.
+Also, the logo was even used to mark the extra equipment, which the owners could get for just one dollar.
+This way, the manufacturer emphasized the sinister character of everything connected with the Dodge Demon.

 Font and Colors